General Information

 Yes!
 When a parish decides to host a new CBSM class, the class remains at that location (at the same day/time) for all four years.
 Participants are welcome to switch to a different or more convenient CBSM class as needed.

-No. We encourage each person to make a commitment to join just one year at a time.
-At the end of each year, you’ll be invited to re-register for the next year’s course.
+No. We encourage each person to make a commitment to join just one year at a time or in a shorter course that’s just a few sessions long.
+At the end of each course, you’ll be invited to re-register for the next year’s course.

 Yes.
 We understand that “life happens” and if you participated in CBSM years ago, but never finished, you’re always welcome to “re-take” or “rejoin” to continue your study.
-Those who have completed all four years of CBSM (“alumni”) are welcome to re-take any year of our program.
+Those who have completed a course (“alumni”) are also always welcome to re-take it.

 Occasionally, a person’s geographic location and “season of life” allow them the time to fully participate in two different years, simultaneously.